Cloudxtreme/ShibeChat-Bot/README.md

-DogeChat-Bot Module
+ShibeChat-Bot Module
 ===================
-This module can be used to make a chat bot for the website [DogeChat](http://dogechat.net/) using Node.JS and it simplifies the process a great deal.
-Please note the following when making a bot for DogeChat:
+This module can be used to make a chat bot for the website [ShibeChat](http://shibechat.com/) using Node.JS and it simplifies the process a great deal.
+Please note the following when making a bot for ShibeChat:

   * A bot account must have a username ending in bot.
   * Bot accounts must be registered as bots - contact a moderator on DogeChat to arrange this.
   * A bot must not make more than 2 sequential unprompted messages.

-For more information about DogeChat and the rules, please visit the [Info Page](http://info.dogechat.org/).

 Installation
 ------------

 To install the module and its dependencies, create a folder to make you bot in and open your command line there.
-Then type `npm install dogechat-bot` to install the module.
+Then type `npm install shibechat-bot` to install the module.

 Getting Started
 ---------------

-You will first need to sign up for a new account, following the rules above, on DogeChat.
+You will first need to sign up for a new account, following the rules above, on ShibeChat.
 Next you should create a room to host your bot in, this is usually the same as your bots name.
 To start the script make a javascript file containing the following code and run this file to start your bot.
 Below is an example of a simple bot.

-    var bot = require('dogechat-bot');
+    var bot = require('shibechat-bot');
     bot.connect(BOT_USERNAME, BOT_PASSWORD, function() {
 		bot.joinRoom("awesomebot");
 		bot.chat("Bot is online!", "awesomebot");